Hike in Cortina: from Carbonin to Plätzwiese

 Some clarifications about language.
 The words "Rifugio" and "hütte" are the Italian and Austrian German words for "mountain lodge".
 The vicinity of the South Tyrol makes it correct to name the locations both in Italian and German Austrian language.
 That's why we'll use both for some destinations, Italian first.

-The walk from Carbonin to "Prato Piazza (Plätzwiese)" goes along a path that leads to both the "Rifugio Vallandro (Dürrensteinhütte)" and the "Rifugio Prato Piazza (Plätzwiese hütte)".
+The walk from "Carbonin" to "Prato Piazza (Plätzwiese)" goes along a path that leads to both the "Rifugio Vallandro (Dürrenstein hütte)" and the "Rifugio Prato Piazza (Plätzwiese hütte)".

 The road is fairly wide, not too hard to walk and without particularly steep climbs.
 There are some intersections by a steeper variant, an option which allows you to cut a few curves, slightly shortening the hike.
-Throughout this part of the path you will enjoy the shadow of the forest, which will protect you from the sun and will be with you for a good part of the hike.

-Road towards Prato Piazza
+The road towards Prato Piazza

 The climb continues for about an hour and a half, always in the woods and always with a constant slope.
 During the uphill you will find a fountain, perfect for drinking some spring water and replenish the flasks.